mo92othman/mo92othman/README.md

 console.log(Mo); //  ['Developer', 'Architect', 'Graphic Designer']
 ```

 I am a passionate developer with an eye for UX/UI.
-I love working with JavaScript.
+I love working with JavaScript and TypeScript.
 I enjoy bringing ideas to life from conception to implementation.
 I try to consider the whole picture, the entire spectrum of a project, from conceptualization to visual aesthetics and user experience.
 So I enjoy being involved in various aspects of a project, and I'm always eager to learn.

 ---